emoncms/emoncms/docs/RaspberryPi/stretch.md

     cd /var/www && git clone -b stable https://github.com/emoncms/emoncms.git

-### Create a MYSQL database
+### Setup the Mariadb server (MYSQL)

+We need to firstly secure the database server, and then create a database and database user for emoncms to use;

+    sudo mysql_secure_installation

+This command starts the database wizard, which guides you to create a **root** password, which you will need later so keep it safe.
+To all of the other options select - Y (yes)

+Then login to Mariadb;

-    mysql -u root -p
+   `sudo mysql -u root -p` (NOTE - sudo is required for this step!)

-When prompted, enter the 'MYSQL "root" user' password you were prompted for earlier in this procedure.
+When prompted, enter the 'MYSQL "root" password you created in the previous step.
 Create the emoncms database using utf8 character decoding:

     CREATE DATABASE emoncms DEFAULT CHARACTER SET utf8;